mickela/mickela/README.md

 ### Hi there 👋
-I'm a AI geek who loves learning and trying out new things. <br />
+This dude is an AI geek who loves learning and trying out new things. <br />
 🔭 I’m currently building an open-source community with my buddies <a href="https://github.com/hubswitch-africa">@hubswitch</a> <br />
 🌱 I often hang out with PHP|Laravel|ReactNative <br />
 💬 Ask me about anything JavaScript...❤ <br />